codingfriend1/purejwt/README.md

 ```

 ## Creating a JWT Token
 You can incorporate any information you want in the payload.
 Conventionally, the UserID is stored under `sub`, which stands for subject.
-PureJWT will refuse tokens where the `aud` and `iss` don't match the `audience` and `issuer` set in instantiation.
+PureJWT will refuse tokens where the `aud` and `iss` don't match the `acceptableAudiences` and `acceptableIssuers` set in instantiation.
 If you provide an `iat` (Issued At), `exp` (Expiration), `nbf` (Not Before), PureJWT will enforce those timestamps.
+For `iat`, PureJWT will calculate the expiration by adding the provided `iat` to the `durationInMinutes` supplied during instantiation. `durationInMinutes` defaults to 24 hours if not explicitely set.
 Traditionally, `iat`, `exp`, and `nbf` are set in seconds, but if you set them in milliseconds, PureJWT will detect that and convert it accordingly.

 ```javascript
 const payload = {